 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Toilet blockages can happen anytime and are a common issue for homeowners.
 They can be uncomfortable, messy, and inconvenient, and require immediate attention.
-However, you do not always require a plumber right away.
-In this blog post we’ll guide you through simple steps to unclog your toilet in no time.
+However, you don’t have to contact an plumber immediately.
+In this blog we’ll guide you through a few easy steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be resolved using simple tools and techniques such as a plunger, baking soda
+- Toilet blockages can be solved with the use of simple tools like plungers, baking soda

 - Rubber Gloves